Ilham-Pratama/use-url-sync/README.md

 ![npm](https://img.shields.io/npm/v/use-url-sync) ![CI](https://github.com/Ilham-Pratama/use-url-sync/actions/workflows/main-ci.yml/badge.svg) ![minizip](https://badgen.net/bundlephobia/minzip/use-url-sync)

-**use-url-sync** is a set of tools that help you sync your state to page url.
+**use-url-sync** is a set of tools that help you sync your state to URL.
 Along with this package, you can do some awesome stuff, such as:

-- Use custom hook `useUrlState` to get value from url query string
+- Use state hook `useUrlState` to get value from url query string
-- Sync your states's values to url using `useUrlSync`
+- Sync your states's values to url using `useUrlSync` or `getUrlString`
-- Get synced url directly from `getUrlString` function

 ## 🖥️ Example